Laboratory technician

-A laboratory technician is a person who works in a laboratory performing analytical or experimental procedures, maintaining laboratory equipment.
+A laboratory technician or (informally) lab tech is a person who works in a laboratory performing analytical or experimental procedures, maintaining laboratory equipment.

 According to the Oxford English Dictionary, the first use of the term laboratory technician was in 1896:It [sc. a therapeutic property] is now totally abandoned by the advanced laboratory technicians.The term is now widely accepted.
 Laboratory technicians are found in a wide range of scientific fields, including forensic science, pathology, chemistry, biomedical science and physics.
 Laboratory technicians may hold a range of formal academic qualifications, such as associate degrees, often obtained through vocational education.
 They are usually supervised by laboratory managers.